amadisonm1209/liri-node-app/README.md

 * Language
 * Plot
 * Actors
-*(If no movie is provided, the default is "Mr. Nobody")*
+**(If no movie is provided, the default is "Mr. Nobody")*

+do-what-it-says:
+This command will actually read it's command from whatever you put in the random.txt file!
+For example, typed in there currently is "concert-this,local natives" which will return concert information utilizing the Bands in Town API without the user having to input infomation on the command line.

 ### Technologies Used
-I used: NodeJS, JavaScript, Spotify NPM package, Bands in Town API, OMDB API, NPM Axios, NPM dotenv, Moment NPM package
+NodeJS, JavaScript, Spotify NPM package, Bands in Town API, OMDB API, NPM Axios, NPM dotenv, Moment NPM package

 ### Liri in Action